-Internet advertising has been getting all of the hype, but television remains the top dog.
 Whether it be national or local broadcasting, television advertising has the potential to reach a larger number of people, as opposed to smaller audiences associated with local newspapers and radio stations.

 Before you emit a resounding “huzzah” because you think you’ve found the almighty advertising medium, know you’re most likely about to blow your advertising budget into smithereens.
 On average, a 30-second commercial will run you on average over $300,000 on a national television network.
+Yikes.

 Although the prestige of having a commercial gives your product or service instant credibility, the process of getting this short clip up and running is terribly slow and time-consuming.
 In addition, you can choose channels that you think would best fit your demographic.
 But due to networks’ lack of feedback, you can’t guarantee that your targeted audiences are seeing your commercial.

-You can reach a more select audience with radio airtime than you can with television advertising.
+You can reach a more niche audience with radio airtime than you can with television advertising.
 Radio stations schedule different musical programs and talk shows to target different interest groups, giving advertisers the opportunity to hone in on the demographic they’re trying to reach.

 Radio doesn’t require the large scale production process that goes into creating a commercial.
 Make your commercial a DIY project, or spend a few extra dollars to get a creative development to record something snazzy for the airwaves.
 Compared to advertising via newspaper or television, radio advertising is a bargain hunter’s dream.

 One of the main drawbacks of radio is that it often serves as background noise for whatever mundane activity you’re doing.
-Unless the listener is engaged in a particular newscast or jamming to Justin Timberlake’s newest hit single, your content may not be reaching your audience’s ears.
+Unless the listener is engaged in a particular newscast or jamming to Justin Beiber’s newest hit single, your content may not be reaching your audience’s ears.